debear92/the-cozy-cup/README.md

 # Aknowledgments

-I would like to thank my mentor [Spencer Barriball](https://github.com/5pence) for his support and all his helpful feedbacks during the development of his project.
+I would like to thank my mentor [Spencer Barriball](https://github.com/5pence) for his support and all his helpful feedbacks during the development of this project.
 A big thank you goes also to my brother [Davide](https://github.com/Dave0x21) for always being patient with my million questions and for always making me want to strive for the best.